demisto/content-docs/content-repo/extra-docs/packs/expanse-pack-readme.md

 - Loads a list to be used in the Expanse playbook.
 - Creates the list if it does not exist.

+#### Expanse Unmanged Cloud
+Subplaybook for brining rogue cloud accounts under management.

+#### Expanse VM Enrich
+Used to verify that all assets found by Xpanse are being scanned by a vulnerability management tool.

 #### Extract and Enrich Expanse Indicators
 Sub-playbook for the Handle Expanse Incident playbooks.
 - Extracts and enriches indicators (CIDRs, IPs, Certificates, Domains and DomainGlobs) from Expanse incidents.